codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 ## Frontend JavaScript

-The `frontend.js` file registers the content element type with the frontend API and specifies the React component that is supposed to be used to render the content element.
-The same component is used in both the editor preview and the published entry.
+The `frontend.js` file registers the content element type with the frontend API and specifies the React component that is used to render the content element.
+The same component is used both in the editor preview and in the published entry.

 ```javascript
 // frontend.js